 Safety Certification: To be permitted to work in lab, you must complete the online safety certification found on Brightspace with a score of 20/25 or better.
-The first lab sessions are September 1; plan to complete your certification by August 31.
+The first lab sessions start August 31; plan to complete your certification by August 27.
 Make sure to access the Brightspace grade book to check your score.
 You will receive a zero for each lab you miss due to an incomplete safety certification.